 If you choose to speak up about your gender identity, you’ll learn to be prepared for deeply personal questions.
 You’ll need to assess whether to answer, to set boundaries, or to deflect.
 You’ll need to be ready to be told you are wrong.
 Or weird.
 Or worse.

-If you choose to express your gender identity with clothing, gestures, or other visible markers that reflect a difference between the physical sex you appear to be and the gender that others expect you to have based on that perceived physical sex, then you run the risk of being a target of harassment, discrimination, or violence.
+If you choose to express your gender identity with visible markers, such as clothing, that reflect a difference between the physical sex you appear to be and the gender that others expect you to have based on that perceived physical sex, then you run the risk of being a target of harassment, discrimination, or violence.

 Think about how this constant work might affect you, as an adult.
 Think about how it might affect kids and the intellectual resources they bring to learning academics, social skills, leadership, sports – anything.